Skip to main content

 The Principle of Voluntary Participation

-For a that includes medical questions or examinations to be compliant with the ADA, it must be voluntary.
+For a wellness program that includes medical questions or examinations to be compliant with the ADA, it must be voluntary.
 This concept is the bedrock of your protection.
 A program is considered voluntary if an employer neither requires participation nor penalizes employees who choose not to participate.

 The ADA ensures that your engagement in a workplace health program is a choice, not a mandate tied to your employment status.